Jeryi-Sun/Law-Match-SIGIR-23/README.md

 ## Law-Match(Lawformer):
 python IV4lawformer_models/IV4lawformer_v5.py

-Parameters are set as default in code.
+Parameters are set as default in the code.